Welshy92/everyday-legends/README.md

 To do this I:
 1. Logged into [Heroku](https://www.heroku.com)
 2. This leads to the dashboard.
 I then clicked on "New" on the right hand side and clicked "Create New App".
-3. I set my app name to 'wow-ah-averages' and the region to Europe.
+3. I set my app name to 'everyday-legends' and the region to Europe.
 Then I clicked "Create App"
 4. On the app page.
 I clicked onto the "Settings" tab, then "reveal config vars".
 5. I added 5 config Vars.
 These were for the cloudinary URL + secret api key, the ElephantSQL database key, a port and a secret key
 6. I then clicked onto the "Deploy" tab.